MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-reports.md

 ms.service: powerbi
 ms.subservice: powerbi-consumer
 ms.topic: conceptual
-ms.date: 06/03/2019
+ms.date: 06/05/2019
 ms.author: mihart
 LocalizationGroup: Reports
 ---

 # Reports in Power BI

-## What is a Power BI report?

 A Power BI report is a multi-perspective view into a dataset, with visuals that represent different findings and insights from that dataset.
 A report can have a single visual or pages full of visuals.
 Depending on your job role, you may be someone who *designs* reports.
 You also may be someone who *consumes* or uses reports.

 ![Screenshot of a report page.](./media/end-user-reports/power-bi-report.png)

-This report has six pages (or tabs) and you're currently viewing the **Sentiment** page.
+This report has four pages (or tabs) and you're currently viewing the **Sentiment** page.
 On this page are five different visuals and a page title.

 If you're new to Power BI, you can get a good foundation by reading [Basic concepts for Power BI service consumers](end-user-basic-concepts.md).
 Reports are available for viewing, sharing, and annotating on mobile devices.
 For more info, see [Explore reports in the Power BI mobile apps](mobile/mobile-reports-in-the-mobile-apps.md).

 ## Advantages of reports

 Power BI bases a report on a single dataset.
-Report *designers* create the visuals in a report and represent a nugget of information.
-And the visuals aren't static.
-You can interact with the visuals and filters as you dig into the data to discover insights and look for answers.
-Like a dashboard, but more-so, a report is highly interactive and highly customizable.
-The visuals update as the underlying data changes.
+Report *designers* create the visuals in a report that represent a nugget of information.
+The visuals aren't static.
+They update as the underlying data changes.You can interact with the visuals and filters as you dig into the data to discover insights and look for answers.
+Like a dashboard, a report is highly interactive and highly customizable.

 ### Safely interact with content